 In the spring of 2017, our OMAD project was in Lima City Schools, where workers are members of 137, 443 and 306, and it was a big success.
 We provided meals and snacks to 1,400 elementary students who are among the most economically disadvantaged in Ohio.

 In 2018, we headed to Zanesville City Schools, where we distributed bags of food to 2,000 pre-school and elementary school students.
 Members of Local 003 joined state officers, OAPSE district leaders and administrators in passing out the food that was made possible by more than $12,000 in donations.

 Canton City Schools was the home for OMAD in 2019.
 The members of locals 107, 161, 161A, and 609 helped raise more than $13,000 and stuffed more than 2,000 bags for pre-school and elementary students in the school district.

 The OMAD project in 2020 was cancelled because of the COVID-19 pandemic.
 But as soon as we were able, OAPSE members were back to helping hungry children.

 In the fall of 2021, the members of Local 343 at Manchester City Schools stuffed bags of food for pre-K and elementary students and provided $15 vouchers at a local pizza shop for middle school and high school students.
 They were joined by the superintendent and OAPSE leaders on distribution day.

-Please consider a tax-deductible contribution to OMAD to support the project at Fremont.
-You can make the donation as an individual.
+Thank you for your tax-deductible contribution to OMAD to support the project at Crestline.
+You can alwlays make donations as an individual.
 And your local union and district can also donate.

 Thanks for helping feed hungry children across Ohio!